RomainTrm/Blog/content/about/index.md

 Over the years, I've accumulated a lot of experience on various topics.
 I try to write about topics where I think my experience is valuable enough to be shared (with you and the future self).
 I also regroup talks that I gave at conferences.

 I've decided to write all my new posts in English.
 However, I had another blog where I was used to publishing in French.
 As I have retrieved my old articles here, you will find content in French and English in this blog.

+As a final note, I want to highlight that all the content in this blog is produced without generative AI, more about this in this dedicated [post](/ai).